- Pros: Sales synced across channels. Custom checkout. No lock-in. Pre-certified terminals reduce hassle.

 - Terminal SDK

-In the UK, you can choose between two card machines: a small card reader with a PIN pad or handheld smartPOS card terminal, both manufactured by BBPOS.
+In the UK, you can choose between a few card machines, including a small card reader with a PIN pad, which we tested.

 The pre-certified card machines are set up to work smoothly with Stripe’s payments system, but it is expected you implement code – guided by Stripe’s documentation – in order to connect and personalise it with your POS software.